shubhamjain/svg-loader/README.md

 So you need to ensure that correct `Access-Control-Allow-Origin` headers are sent with the file being served or that the files are hosted on your own domain.

-### Or, use from a npm package
+### Or, use from the npm package
 The library is framework/platform agnostic.
-You should be able to use it in React, Vue.js and others as long as you're inserting the correct attributes.
+You should be able to use it in React, Vue.js and others as long as you're using the correct attributes.

 ```
 npm install external-svg-loader
 ```

 Then, in your app, require/import `external-svg-loader` anywhere.
-Here's an example for create-react-app.
+Here's an example:

 ```jsx
 import React from "react";